 Dubbed as "The Great American Eclipse" or alternatively "The Eclipse of the Century", it’s safe to say that the event is a once-in-a-lifetime experience.

-So why the obsession with lost productivity, and putting a number on it?
+So why the obsession with lost productivity during it, and quantifying that supposed loss?

 As technology website Recode points out, the figure – calculated by outplacement firm Challenger, Gray & Christmas – assumes that people spend every single moment of work, on, well, work.

 It doesn’t take a solar eclipse to keep workers from being productive.
 As it happens, Singapore will be on the other side of the planet when the eclipse occurs, but that hasn’t stopped us from being (allegedly), the world’s least productive country.

 If not a total eclipse (of the heart), distractions can take the form of Facebook, Candy Crush, or even the latest water cooler gossip.

 But these distractions aren’t the root of all evil.
 In fact, neuroscientist Gabija Toleikyte writes in the Guardian that regular breaks are good for the brain, and for productivity.
 She suggests that “10 minutes every hour is ideal”.